josbeir/cakephp-docs-md/docs/3/en/appendices/3-4-migration-guide.md

 ## FormHelper

 - You can now configure the sources which FormHelper reads from.
 This makes creating GET forms simpler.
-See [form-values-from-query-string](#form-values-from-query-string) for more information.
+See [Form Values From Query String](#form-values-from-query-string) for more information.
 - `FormHelper::control()` was added.
 - `FormHelper::controls()` was added.